aelve/guide/INSTALL.md

     $ chmod +x upload.sh

-Finally, make a cron job that would try to upload new data every 10m (tho the actual checkpoints are only created once per six hours):
+Finally, make a cron job that would try to upload new data every 10m (though the actual checkpoints are only created once per six hours):

     $ crontab -e